bpangburn/swingset/swingset/README.txt

 ***********************
 SSTextField
 ***********************
 SSTextField extends the JTextField.
-This class provides SSRowSet binding and different masks including a date mask, a social security number mask, etc.
+This class provides RowSet binding and different masks including a date mask, a social security number mask, etc.

 ***********************
 SSTextArea
 ***********************
-SSTextArea extends the JTextArea to include SSRowSet binding.
+SSTextArea extends the JTextArea to include RowSet binding.

 ***********************